US says it stands with India in efforts to defend its sovereignty; Two countries Ink key defence pact BECA | Law-Order

-China's military belligerence in eastern Ladakh and Indo-Pacific region figured prominently during the third edition of the 2+2 strategic dialogue between India and the US with Washington strongly affirming that it stands firmly with New Delhi in its efforts to defend sovereignty as the two sides vowed to ramp up their security ties, and inked the strategic defence pact, BECA.
-During the high-level dialogue, which was led by Defence Minister Rajnath Singh and External Affairs Minister S Jaishankar from the Indian side and US Secretary of State Mike Pompeo and Defence Secretay Mark T Esper from the US side, the two countries also denounced the use of terrorist proxies and asked Pakistan to expeditiously bring to justice the perpetrators of all terror attacks, including 26/11 Mumbai, Uri, and Pathankot.
-Both sides were assisted by their top military and security officials.
+In the midst of China's military belligerence in eastern Ladakh, the US on Tuesday said it stands firmly with India to confront threats to its sovereignty as the two countries vowed to ramp up their overall security ties, and inked the strategic defence pact, BECA, during the third edition of the Indo-US 2+2 dialogue here.
+During the high-level dialogue, led by External Affairs Minister S Jaishankar and Defence Minister Rajnath Singh from the Indian side and their US counterparts Mike Pomeo and Mark Esper from the American side, the two countries denounced the use of terrorist proxies and asked Pakistan to expeditiously bring to justice the perpetrators of all terror attacks, including 26/11 Mumbai, Uri, and Pathankot.

 "This morning we visited the national war memorial to honour the brave men and women of the Indian Armed forces who sacrificed for the world's largest democracy including the 20 soldiers who were killed by the PLA forces in Galwan Valley in June," Pompeo said at a joint media briefing with Jaishankar, Singh and Esper.
 "The US will stand with people of India to confront threats to their sovereignty and their liberty," he added.